Cucumber Plant Problems & Diseases: Identification & Solutions

 The good news is that it’s possible to save plants that are infected with powdery mildew.
 Try using a chlorothalonil based fungicide.

-Planting your cucumber plants where they can get at least 6 hours of sun each day helps with prevention.
+Planting your cucumbers where they can get at least 6 hours of sun each day helps with prevention.
 Because the powdery mildew fungus thrives in shaded areas with high humidity.

 And remember to give your plants lots of space, allowing the air to circulate around them.